mollie/mollie-api-php/README.md

 ### Refunding payments ###

 The API also supports refunding payments.
-Note that there is no confirmation and that all refunds are immediate and definitive.
-Refunds are only supported for iDEAL, credit card, Bancontact, SOFORT Banking, PayPal, Belfius Direct Net, KBC/CBC, ING Home'Pay and bank transfer payments.
-Other types of payments cannot be refunded through our API at the moment.
+Note that there is no confirmation and that all refunds are immediate and definitive. refunds are supported for all methods except for paysafecard and gift cards.

 ```php
 $payment = $mollie->payments->get($payment->id);